ePages-de/restdocs-wiremock/README.md

 * `restdocs-wiremock`: The library to extend Spring REST Docs with WireMock stub snippet generation.
 * `wiremock-spring-boot-starter`: A spring boot starter which adds a `WireMockServer` to your client's ApplicationContext for integration testing.
   This is optional, but highly recommended when verifying your client contract in a SpringBootTest.

-And two sample projects:

-* `restdocs-server`: A sample server documenting its REST API (i.e. the Spring REST Docs "notes" example).
-   Besides producing human-readable documentation it will also generate JSON snippets to be used as stubs for WireMock.
-* `restdocs-client`: A sample client using the server API, with integration testing its client contract against the stubs provided via WireMock.

 ## How to include `restdocs-wiremock` into your server project